Reset filters

 When population growth intensifies intergroup competition, female colobus monkeys free-ride less

 Intergroup aggression often results in the production of public goods, such as a safe and stable social environment and a home range containing the resources required to survive and reproduce.
-We i ...
+We investigate temporal variation in intergroup aggression in a growing population of colobus monkeys (C ...

 Article GUID: 38906888